How to Experience the Peace of God [With Bible Verses]

 God's Peace- calm lake with an empty dock

-That verse is now written on a card in the front pocket of my bible as a daily necessity and reminder.
+That verse is now written on a card in the front pocket of my Holy Bible as a daily necessity and reminder in the hard times.
 It was so encouraging to me!

 Peace in the Bible